Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 Broke down the complex query into several simple ones and later collated into a single sheet for analysis using iterator.

+### Problem 7:
+**Market dynamics: Instability of segments over time**
+eg: Structural change which leads to segment creep and membership migration as the Users move from one segment to another.

+**Mitigation measure:**\
+Carried out automation (results fetch from SQL Db,Google sheets) to drastically reduce manual labour and time when Daily/ weekly/monthly/6 monthly segmentations were carried out.